malramsay64/project_management/slides.md

 - Canonical Data store on RDS

 - [Crystal_Melting](https://github.com/malramsay64/Crystal_Melting)
-    - Private repository for now at least
+    - Opened up as a public repository
+    - Not a perfect example

 ???